^^ Back to top

 The nurse will explain the different types of equipment available and how you go about getting new supplies.
 See living with an ileostomy for more information.

-You may need to stay in hospital for up to two weeks after the operation, although this varies depending on things such as your general health and the type of operation you had.
+You may need to stay in hospital for up to two weeks after the operation, although this varies depending on things such as your general health and the type of operation.

 Your stoma nurse or surgeon will give you advice about activities to avoid while you recover.
 Most normal activities are usually possible within eight weeks, although you will often be advised to avoid more strenuous activities for about three months.

 Your abdomen will feel very sore initially during your recovery, but this will eventually settle down.
-You may also find that you experience excessive flatulence (gas), and that the discharge from your stoma is unpredictable, during the first few weeks of recovery.
+You may also find that you experience excessive flatulence (gas), and unpredictable discharge from your stoma during the first few weeks of recovery.
 This should start to improve as you recover from the effects of the operation.

 ^^ Back to top